bcgov/EDUC-INFRA-COMMON/openshift/pen-ns/ocp4/README.md

 ## NSP Deployment
 Network Security Policies can be deployed for the PEN namespace by performing the following
-* Switch to the correct project/namespace you're targetting
-* Navigate to the `./openshift/pen-ns/ocp4` folder
 * Run the following command:

 ```